zumasys/docs/site/jbase/jql/jql-keyword-cross-reference/break-sup/README.md

 **options** control the appearance of the break-point.
 **field** is the field name or EVAL expression to be used as a break-point

-The **options** are as for BREAK-ON but only the following are useful:
+The **options** are nominally the same as for BREAK-ON but only the following are useful:

 ## BREAK-SUP Options